Loading...

 What can you do with an MBA in Entrepreneurship?

-MBA in Entrepreneurship graduates typically aim to launch their own venture at some point in their career, although many accept job offers at established firms after graduation.
+MBA in Entrepreneurship graduates typically aim to launch their own ventures at some point in their career, although many accept job offers at established firms after graduation.

-Within organizations, graduates can use their skills to drive internal innovation and become intrapreneurs.
-While studying at Maastricht School of Management, Francisco Portilla Vazquez enrolled in the joint MBA and EMBA entrepreneurship specialization, despite having no plans to launch his own venture.
+Graduates can use their MBA knowledge to drive internal innovation and become intrapreneurs within organizations.
+While studying at Maastricht School of Management, Francisco Portilla Vazquez enrolled in the joint MBA and EMBA entrepreneurship specialization despite having no plans to launch his own venture.

 He thinks the track helped develop his innovative thinking skills, which helps in his job as a glass production engineer.
 “The importance of entrepreneurship is becoming more meaningful as I progress in my job,” he says.

-As many as 81 percent of graduates from the full-time MBA program at Babson accepted job offers within three months of graduation, with technology and finance among the top industries.
-The average salary among graduates was around US$94,000.
+In the US, at Babson College, as many as 76 percent of graduates from the full-time MBA accepted jobs within three months of graduation in 2023, with technology and finance among the top industries.
+The average salary among graduates in the US was approximately US$118,000.
 These figures apply to graduates from the entire program.

-In Europe, IE Business School is renowned for its focus on entrepreneurship within an innovative curriculum featuring an entrepreneurship track and two startup labs where students build their own ventures.
+In Europe, IE Business School is renowned for its innovative curriculum featuring an entrepreneurship track and two startup labs where students build their own ventures.
+8 percent of graduates of the full-time MBA started their own businesses after graduation in 2023.

 Is an MBA in Entrepreneurship worth it?

-Whether you want to develop entrepreneurial skills to launch your own startup, or become an intrapreneur, an MBA in Entrepreneurship is a significant investment
+Whether you want to develop entrepreneurial skills to launch your own startup, or become an intrapreneur, an MBA is a significant investment.
+According to the BusinessBecause Cost of MBA Guide, the average cost of studying a top MBA is US$205,763.

-The Babson MBA is offered over one or two years.
-The one-year option costs around US$90,000, while the two-year program costs around US$115,000.
-The Stanford MBA costs around US$150,000 for two years.
+The Babson MBA is offered over one or two years; the one-year option costs around US$90,000, while the two-year degree costs around US$115,000.
+Tuition fees for the two-year Stanford MBA total around US$130,000.

-Studying outside of the US can mean cheaper fees.
-The accelerated IE IMBA costs around US$85,000, while the WU MBA in Entrepreneurship and Innovation is a much cheaper US$42,000 for the 18-month program.
+Studying outside of the US can mean cheaper fees, especially as many MBAs in Europe are one-year programs.
+For example, the accelerated IE IMBA costs around US$90,000, while the EDHEC Global MBA with Entrepreneurship track is US$58,000.

 MBA Return on Investment Calculator